masciugo/genealogy/README.md

 ### Test as documentation

 A rich amount of test examples were written using the RSpec suite.
-Beyond the canonical testing purpouse I tried to make the test output as readable as possible in order to serve as auxiliary documentation.
+Beyond the canonical testing purpose I tried to make the test output as readable as possible in order to serve as auxiliary documentation.
 Just type *rake* to run all of them and get the output in a pleasant human readable format.